 Kx Systems, London, kOS team

 Kx Systems, London, core team

-Chief Customer Officer, Kx Systems, Europe
+Chief Customer Officer, Kx Systems, Switzerland

 APL programmer since 1974.
 Email handle SJT is older than the Internet.
 Former editor and implementor of Vector, the journal of the British APL Association.
 Currently Librarian at Kx Systems.